openvinotoolkit/open_model_zoo/demos/classification_demo/README.md

 ...
 ```

+Please note that you should use ILSVRC 2015 annotation file (val15.txt) for the following models:
+- googlenet-v2
+- se-inception
+- se-resnet-101
+- se-resnet-152
+- se-resnet-50
+- se-resnext-101
+- se-resnext-50

+and ILSVRC 2012 annotation file (val.txt) for all other models supported by the demo.

 Class index values must be in range from 0 to 1000.
 If you want to use "other" class, which is supported only by a small subset of models, specify it with -1 index.

 ["Labels" file](./synset_words.txt) contains the list of human-readable labels, one line for each class.